microsoft/language-server-protocol/README.md

 #### ShowMessage Request

->**New:** The show message request is sent from a server to a client to ask the client to display a particular message in the user interface.
+>**New:** he show message request is sent from a server to a client to ask the client to display a particular message in the user interface.
 In addition to the show message notification the request allows to pass actions and to wait for an answer from the client.

 _Notification_:
 * method: 'window/showMessageRequest'